How it works

 Pricing

 The EU General Data Protection Regulation (GDPR) is the most comprehensive change to EU data privacy law in decades.
-It took effect on the 25th May 2018.
-The SalesQL team worked hard to prepare for GDPR and ensure we fulfill its obligations.
+It took effect on May 25, 2018.

 The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.
-For EUR residents, the regulation aims to increase their control over their personal data.
-For businesses, the GDPR becomes a unifying regulation across the EU.
-On the 25th of May, the GDPR took effect and replaced the 1995 Data Protection Directive.

-The GDPR regulation applies to any EU residents' data, regardless of where the processor or controller is located.
-This means that if you’re using SalesQL from the US to reach out to other US corporations, the regulation doesn’t affect you.
+This means that if you’re using SalesQL from the U.S. to reach out to other U.S. corporations, the regulation doesn’t affect you.
 But if some of your customers or leads are in the EU, you should pay attention to it.

 In practice, most companies need to take the GDPR into consideration.

-Even though the GDPR only applies to data from EU residents, we took the decision to apply broadly the requirement of the regulation.
 This means that except in some rare cases, we don’t restrict any privacy-related feature based on the geographical location of a data subject.

 Here are some of the actions we’ve taken to ensure we’re compliant:

 We’re taking the security of the data we manage very seriously.
-Our entire cluster is systematically behind firewalls and protection mechanisms.
+Our entire cluster is systematically situated behind firewalls and protection mechanisms.
 Double authentication is required for any staff connection.

 We store and process all our data exclusively in the EU.
 We even store our off-site backups within the EU.

-The GDPR gives the right to any user to download any data that he provides to a service.
-This allows for easier migration to other services.
 We think this is a great idea and SalesQL has always made it possible for user to download their data.